Eternity by Lady-M

 Soon, Kagome found herself looking down into the depths of the well.
 Hitching a teary sigh, she hopped over the edge.
 Unknown to Kagome, her mother had followed with her grandfather next to her.
 With tears sliding down his face, the elder Higurashi placed a few ofuda inside the well and placed some fresh boards over the opening.
 Muttering an incantation as clearly as he could through his tears, the elder patriarch sealed the well closed.
 Mei looked at her crying father and gave him a hug.

 "She'll be okay," she soothed.
-"But I wish we could have told her everything."
+"But I wish we could have told her everything before she left."

 Mei nodded.
 Unknown to both of her children was a level of power that had been passed down through the generations of both sides of the family.
 From Mei's family came the power of Midoriko and a number of other powerful mikos and monks.
 From Tsuyo was a strong mix of youki and reiki since some of the older members in the Higurashi line came from the mythical Horai Island.
 The only thing that had surprised Mei when Kagome was born was the amount of power her daughter had exhibited.
 True, she could see the Shikkon no Tama inside her baby girl as well as the star that helped her come up with her daughter's name, but she carried so much more power than what the jewel showed and kept back.